Skip to content

 Which inputs matter most

 You enter Group Events per Month, Baseline Cost per Event, Peer Pressure Uplift, Time Horizon, and Investment Return (if saved).
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 What's happening under the hood